RetamalVictor/blog/test/uwb.md

 Have you ever seen a drone flying?
 Can you imagine the potential applications these flying machines have?

 Now imagine you have a swarm of them.
 This opens the door to a whole new world of possibilities.
-Then, why is nobody actively using them?
+Then, why is not everyone is actively using them?
 Well, the answer is simple: they are hard to control.
 Today we will focus on one specific task fundamental to controlling the swarm: Localization.
 More specifically, we will focus on relative localization.

 Relative localization is a fundamental problem in multi-agent systems that involves determining the position and orientation of one Robot relative to another.
 In particular, the relative localization problem between Robots $$i$$ and $$j$$ refers to the challenge of estimating the relative pose (position and orientation) of Robot $$j$$ with in the frame of reference of Robot $$i$$, based on noisy measurements obtained from sensors on both Robots.